AN ISMAR UK DIALOGUE IN LONDON WITH CARICOM – NATIONAL COUNCIL ON REPARATION IN JAMAICA (JNCR): AN INITIAL REPORT-BACK

 • People do not agree on forms of reparations and only individual reparations with a personal benefit will appeal to them;

-• Not too happy how £350 million distributed in the region, not part of reparations.
+• People are not too happy how £350 million distributed in the region, not part of reparations.

-Professor Shepherd concluded by asking “So how do we overcome the challenges, how do we go forward, what has worked for you and what lessons can be learned?”
+Professor Shepherd closed her comments by asking “So how do we overcome the challenges, how do we go forward, what has worked for you and what lessons can be learned?”

 Lord Anthony Gifford QC

-Lord Gifford commenced by stating that he sees themselves and their colleagues in the JNCR as being “independent thinkers” with connections and skills who have been asked to advise the government.
+Lord Gifford commenced by stating that he sees the delegation and their colleagues in the JNCR as being “independent thinkers” with connections and skills who have been asked to advise the Jamaican government.
 In this regard, firstly, it must be continually emphasized that reparations is a legally sound just cause for crimes against humanity, and reparations have never been addressed.
 This case was made in Abuja in 1993 and in Durban at the 2001 World Conference Against Racism (WCAR).
 He highlighted that there has been at least a verbal acceptance by CARICOM governments that this case is made out.
-He pointed out that lots of strides have thus far been made in the Caribbean by mobilising people.
+He pointed out that lots of strides have thus far been made in the Caribbean by mobilising people in support of reparations.

 Secondly, it is important to work out what reparations mean and if possible agree upon what forms reparations will take.
-He pointed out that this point of unity among pro-reparations forces has not as yet been arrived at; a point of unity on this question yet to be attained.
+He explained that this point of unity among pro-reparations forces has not as yet been arrived at.
 Hence why it is important to consult people and friends in other countries as well as consult with the wider Diaspora.

-One of most important things on which to give honest and correct advice is to consult the people.
-Gifford explained that we cannot just have a scheme that just looks good on paper; you can’t even just have a scheme that is good on paper because government can be destabilised by all kinds of forces; and there are many working against reparations in a vicious way; no coincidence that Lord Ahmad was visiting the Caribbean at the same time while their JNCR delegation is in the UK.
-He surmised that part of Chief Abiola’s downfall in Nigeria was because he spoke out on Reparations on behalf of Afrika and her Diaspora.
+One of most important things on which to give honest and correct advice to the JA government is the necessity to consult the people.
+Gifford explained that we cannot just have a scheme that just looks good on paper; adding: “you can’t even just have a scheme that is good on paper because government can be destabilised by all kinds of forces, and there are many working against reparations in a vicious way.
+He pointed out that it is no coincidence that Lord Ahmad was visiting the Caribbean at the same time while their JNCR delegation is in the UK; and also surmised that part of Chief Abiola’s downfall in Nigeria was because he spoke out on reparations on behalf of Afrika and her Diaspora.

-He concluded by pointing out that it seems that in the UK we are in a potentially life changing situation, with a possibility of a Corbyn led- government; and he was, interested to know how the gathering thought a change in UK government will assist the cause of reparatory justice.
+Lord Gifford concluded by highlighting that it seems that in the UK we are in a potentially life changing situation, with a possibility of a Corbyn led- government; stating that he was, interested to know how the gathering, in attendance, thought a change in UK government will assist the cause of reparatory justice.

 UK ISMAR Report Back

-It was stressed that we need to recognise the fact that the International Social Movement for Afrikan Reparations (ISMAR) is the way it is here in the UK because of the radical ground-up anti-imperialist approach led from the grassroots by non-state actors that we have inherited in terms of the global legacies of the Pan-Afrikan Congresses, the Garveyite Movement, the Black Power and Rastafari Movements.
+It was stressed that we need to recognise the fact that the International Social Movement for Afrikan Reparations (ISMAR) is the way it is here in the UK because of the radical ground-up anti-imperialist approach, led from the grassroots, by non-state actors that we have inherited in terms of the global legacies of the Pan-Afrikan Congresses, the Garveyite Movement, the Black Power and Rastafari Movements as they have developed in the UK.
 We endeavour to maintain fidelity to such legacies that have been shaped by the roles of Afrikans from both the continent and diaspora of Afrika such as Attobah Kwodjo Enu (aka Ottobah Cuguano), Olaudah Equiano, Henry Sylvester-Williams, Marcus Garvey, W.E.B.
 DuBois, John Archer, Paul Robeson, C.L.R.
-James, Osagyefo Kwame Nkrumah, Peter Abrahams, George Padmore, Amy Ashwood Garvey, Ras Makonnen and Jomo Kenyatta in advancing together from Britain the Pan-Afrikan movement to enhance the global harmonisation within the Pan-Afrikan Congresses of the Reparatory Justice demands that Afrikan people have been making for centuries from their own homeland and extending throughout the World.
+James, Osagyefo Kwame Nkrumah, Peter Abrahams, George Padmore, Amy Ashwood Garvey, Ras Makonnen and Jomo Kenyatta in advancing together from Britain the Pan-Afrikan Movement to enhance the global harmonisation within the Pan-Afrikan Congresses of the reparatory justice demands that Afrikan people have been making for centuries from their own homeland and extending throughout the World.